 Critical reading is active engagement and interaction with the text.
 It is important to your academic success and your intellectual growth that you learn and utilize critical reading skills.

-Thinking-Intensive Reading (or critical reading) may seem and feel awkward as you first assume the role of the critical readers and begin to use the strategies needed to engage with a text.
-But these methods will quickly become habits as you transition from just moving your eyes across a page to “seeing” (engaging) with what you are reading.
+Thinking-Intensive Reading (or critical reading) These methods will quickly become habits as you transition from just moving your eyes across a page to “seeing” (engaging) with what you are reading.

 Strategies to Critical Reading

-1. Preview.
+- Preview.
 Previewing lets you get an idea of what the text is about and how it is organized before you read in-depth.
 Take note of introductory materials, head-notes, or an abstract; what is known or unknown about the author such as credentials/ reputation and how these impact your perception of the text; the organization or layout of the text and information as well as getting an overview of the basic content; and identifying the rhetorical situation.

 - Contextualize.
-Contextualizing means to place a text in its historical, biographical, and cultural context in order to recognize the difference between the attitudes and values presented in the text and your contemporary values and attitudes.
+Contextualizing means to place a text in its historical, biographical, and cultural context in order to recognize the difference between the attitudes and values presented in the text and your contemporary values, attitudes, time, and place.